 Do people get divorced and never look back?
 Some do.
 But I think most divorced men and women spend weeks, months, years, and even decades in some cases, rehashing things that happened in their marriage, looking back and second guessing decisions they made before, during and after their divorce.
-Some wonder if they gave up too soon, or what would have happened had they stayed.
-Others beat themselves up with regret, either by the way they acted in the marriage, or because they regret getting divorced.
+Some wonder if they gave up too soon, or what would have happened had they stayed or tried harder.
+Some regret getting divorced, while others come to realize divorce was the best thing.

 Some regret is justified, in my opinion.
-Some just isn’t.
 What I mean by that is, someone might regret the way he or she treated the spouse in the marriage or during the divorce.
 They might regret cheating, or taking the person for granted, or drinking heavily, or being abusive, or ignoring the person or being unethical during the divorce.
 And while I think regret should have a time limit; that people need to accept their mistakes and move forward, I think it’s actually healthy to have the self-awareness to realize regrets and self-blame.

 But sometimes, people regret getting divorced for the wrong reasons, which is the case of this heartbroken reader:

 My divorce was final a few months ago, and last week my ex surprised me by telling me he is remarried.
 This is his third marriage.
 I had to meet “her” because I wanted to see who would be around our young son.
 Now, every time we meet for visits, she is always there and it rips my heart out seeing her smiling.

 Two years ago, I asked him to leave because he wasn’t being financially responsible, was accusing me of cheating, wouldn’t take care of our son, and couldn’t keep a job.
 Once the anger settled a couple months later, I apologized and wanted to work things out in counseling.
 He refused and asked for a divorce.
 I fought like hell but he said no.